Congo reports Ebola death close to busy Ugandan border

 It is the closest a confirmed Ebola death in the current outbreak has been to Uganda, which has said it was making arrangements with the World Health Organization to vaccinate health workers and other high-risk populations as needed.
 Three thousand vaccine doses will be imported.

-Congo's health ministry said that as of Friday there have been 116 confirmed cases, including 68 deaths, of the hemorrhagic fever in the outbreak that was declared on Aug.
+Congo's health ministry said that as of Friday there have been 116 confirmed cases, including 68 deaths, of Ebola in the outbreak that was declared on Aug.
 1. More than 10,000 people have been vaccinated.

 Ebola monitoring has been taking place at the border and Uganda is considered what WHO calls "very high risk."